fixmysync/gsap_snippets/README.md

 The snippets are listed below in alphabetical order.
 The '`{$1}`' indicates the initial position of the caret.
 Some snippets have multiple tab-stops, as indicated by '`${2} ${3} ${4}`' where the number is the order in which you tab through the snippet.

 Feel free to play with, alter, expand, or do what you want with these snippets.
-If you come up with a very useful snippet, or a mistake or simply something that I have missed - Please let me know (via [Twitter](https://twitter.com/mandymadethis), [GitHub](https://github.com/MandyMadeThis) or as a comment on the original [blog post](http://mandymadethis.com/sublime-text-gsap-snippets/)) so that I can improve these for everybody.
+If you come up with a very useful snippet, or a mistake or simply something that I have missed - Please let me know (via [Twitter](https://twitter.com/mandymadethis) or on [GitHub](https://github.com/MandyMadeThis)) so that I can improve these for everybody.
 Thanks!

 *note*: I use `TimelineMax` most of the time and I chain my tweens directly to the timeline.
 Example: